Looking for something?

 FRAGRANCES

-If you wish to fragrance your candles, you can select either fragrances or essential oils.
+If you wish to fragrance your candles, you can select either fragrance oils or essential oils.

 Our fragrances are candle-specific and pure, with over 400 options to choose from.
-Fragrances tend to have a stronger throw than essential oils, as they are made of both synthetic and essential oils, which allows for chemical manipulation.
-Essential oils are purely natural and may not have a strong throw. to read more on the difference between essential oils and candle fragrances please click here.
+Fragrances tend to have a stronger scent throw than essential oils, as they are made of both synthetic and essential oils, which allows for chemical manipulation.
+Essential oils are purely natural and may not have a strong throw.
+To read more on the difference between essential oils and candle fragrances, please click here.
 To determine the appropriate amount of fragrance required per candle, you can read our blog post here.
 The amount of fragrance will be specific to the size of the jar you have chosen.
-It is best to purchase a small sized fragrance to test it before buying in larger quantities just in case you do not like it.
+It is best to purchase a small-sized fragrance to test before buying in larger quantities, just in case you do not like it.

 DYES

-The easiest method of dyeing your candles is to use solid colour dye blocks which can be shaved and thoroughly mixed into the melted wax to achieve the desired colour.
+The easiest method of dyeing your candles is to use solid colour dye blocks, which can be shaved and thoroughly mixed into the melted wax to achieve the desired colour.
 One block is highly concentrated and can dye a large amount of wax.
-Alternatively, you can use concentrated liquid dyes which can be easier to calculate how much to use so you can achieve the same colour each batch of candles.
+Alternatively, you can use concentrated liquid dyes, which can be easier to measure for consistency, so you can achieve the same colour in each batch of candles.

 EQUIPMENT

-Other equipment you will need are wick bar holders (these keep your wicks straight and still whilst pouring), measuring cups (to measure out your fragrance), wick stickums (these stick on your wicks and then on to the bottom of your glass to stop your wick from floating around and becoming off centre)
+Other equipment you will need includes wick bar holders (these keep your wicks upright and still whilst pouring), measuring cups (to measure out your fragrance oil), and wick stickums (these stick on your wicks and then onto the bottom of your glass to stop your wick from floating around and becoming off-centre).

-Once you have everything purchased everything you need, watch our easy to follow and informative video on ‘ how to make a soy candle’.
-This is a perfect visual aid to help you understand how to start off making your very first candle.
+Once you have purchased everything you need, watch our easy-to-follow and informative video on how to make a soy candle.
+This is a perfect visual aid to help you understand how to start making candles at home.

 Basic written instructions can be found here.
-Even though they relate to the beginners candle making kit, you can adapt them to your own glassware you have purchased.
+Even though they relate to the beginners candle making kit, you can adapt them to your own candle containers.
 You will learn more after making your first batch of candles.
-We have an abundance of information available on our website's help section to guide you through any issues you might encounter.
+We have an abundance of information available in our website's help section to guide you through any issues you might encounter.

 Enjoy your soy candle making journey!